Family Systems Therapy

 Note: It is illegal and unethical to video and/or record therapy sessions without your permission, so if you opt to be recorded, so the therapist can give you all of his/her attention, you, along with the rest of your family members, will need to sign waivers granting permission for any recordings.
 All recordings are confidential and will be destroyed after 7 years.

 After everyone has had an opportunity to share their thoughts and goals.
-The therapist will then explain the therapy process in-detail and explain that the next time the family comes to therapy; he/she will have a treatment plan for the family that will help it get back on track.
-He/she will also explain how long therapy will last, and any goals that will be worked on throughout the therapy process.
+The therapist will then explain the therapy process in-detail and explain that the next time the family comes to therapy; they will have a treatment plan for the family that will help it get back on track.
+They will also explain how long therapy will last, and any goals that will be worked on throughout the therapy process.

-He/she may or may not assign “homework” for the family for the next session.
+They may or may not assign “homework” for the family for the next session.
 The therapist will also explain confidentiality and informed consent laws – in-depth and in a way that you and your family members can understand.
-He/she will explain that you and your family members always have the option to stop the session or quit therapy – without question or judgment – at any time.
+They will explain that you and your family members always have the option to stop the session or quit therapy – without question or judgment – at any time.

 Note: The billing specialist will probably come in and explain the hourly costs, and if your insurance will pay for some or all of the services – it depends on your insurance company, however, it is important to note, most health insurances do not pay for non-clinical psychotherapy, so you may be required to pay out of pocket for services.
 Check with your insurance company.